Scalable Casino Warehouse Cutting ETL Costs by 90%

 Outcome

-Owing to the usage of Redshift Spectrum and Python Shell Glue jobs
+ETL costs were reduced by 90.44% through Redshift Spectrum and Python Shell Glue jobs

 BizAcuity